 Items Impacting Comparability

 In the third quarter of 2001, Broadband Services recorded charges totaling $277 million.
-The charge related to the content services business ($160 million), severance and costs associated with exiting content services portions of Broadband Services’ business ($72 million) and the write down of the value of certain broadband-related long-lived assets and excess network equipment to fair value ($45 million).
+The charge related to the content services business ($160 million), severance and costs associated with exiting the content services portions of Broadband Services’ business ($72 million) and the write down of the value of certain broadband-related long-lived assets and excess network equipment to fair value ($45 million).
 The amount related to the content services business included the write-off of the value of Broadband Services’ investment in content services entities and the impairment of related assets because Enron concluded that the content services businesses did not fit with [the new Broadband Services strategy].

 Corporate and Other